-I recently wrote a post about ASU 2014-15, Disclosure of Uncertainties about an Entity’s Ability to Continue as a Going Concern, which is effective for years ending after December 15, 2016.
+A while back I wrote a post about ASU 2014-15, Disclosure of Uncertainties about an Entity’s Ability to Continue as a Going Concern, which was effective for years ending after December 15, 2016.
 This standard requires companies to include certain disclosures when substantial doubt is present.
 So, we know that financial statements prepared in accordance with GAAP must include these disclosures.
 Otherwise, there is a GAAP departure.
 And in an audit, we modify our opinion when there is a departure.

-Consider the alternative.
-Your client (who has significant going concern issues) takes your compilation report and their financial statements (that has no disclosures) to a local bank.
-It’s obvious that the company is in poor shape.
-But the bank makes a large loan anyway, and later, the company defaults.
-Then the bank files suit against you (the CPA) asserting that you issued the compilation report without the emphasis of matter and financial statements without the going concern disclosure–knowing the statements were misleading.
+Consider the following scenario.
+Your client (who has significant going concern issues) takes your compilation report (which has no emphasis of a matter paragraph) and their financial statements (that has no disclosures) to a local bank.
+It’s obvious that the company is not doing well.
+But the bank makes a large loan anyway, and later, the company defaults on the loan.
+Then the bank files suit against you (the CPA) asserting that you issued the compilation report without the emphasis-of-matter paragraph and that you knew the financial statements had no going concern disclosure.
+The bank says the financial statements were misleading.

-Since review engagements require full disclosure, going concern disclosures–when substantial doubt exists in GAAP financial statements–are not optional.
+Since review engagements require full disclosure, going concern disclosures are not optional when substantial doubt exists in GAAP financial statements.
 They must be provided.
-If not, then a GAAP departure exists.
+If they are not, a GAAP departure exists.

 Emphasis of Matter